Box lacrosse: International competition

 Box lacrosse is the most popular version of the sport in the Czech Republic.
 It is also played to a marginal degree in Australia, primarily by players who have played field lacrosse.
 Club level box lacrosse leagues in the United States have increased the number of players exposed to the sport, including the: Baltimore Indoor Lacrosse League, the Philadelphia Box Lacrosse Association, and the Metro Area Box Lacrosse League.

 The first world championship of box lacrosse, "The Nations in 1980", was staged in several arenas in British Columbia, Canada in July 1980 involving teams representing the United States, Australia, Canada East, Canada West and the Iroquois Nationals.
 Canada West (Coquitlam Adanacs) defeated the Iroquois in the nationally televised world championship game from Pacific Coliseum in Vancouver.
-This was the first time in history that competitors from the Indigenous peoples of the Americas represented themselves in an athletic world championship competition.
+This was the first time in history that competitors from the Indigenous peoples of the Americas represented themselves in an athletic world championship competition, something that continues with the Iroquois, now known as the Haudenosaunee Nationals, competing in every championship since 2003.

 The second international box lacrosse tournament was held in 2003, with the inaugural World Indoor Lacrosse Championships.
 The competitors were national teams from Australia, Canada, the Czech Republic, the Iroquois Nationals, Scotland, and the United States.

 The 2015 WILC was hosted by the Onondaga Nation in the United States which marks the first time an international sporting event has been held on indigenous land.
 Thirteen teams competed in the championship: Australia, Canada, Czech Republic, England, Finland, Germany, Iroquois Nationals, Ireland, Israel, Serbia, Switzerland, Turkey, and the United States.

 Canada, Iroquois Nationals and the United States have won gold, silver, and bronze respectively in each of the World Indoor Lacrosse Championships held.
 Canada has yet to lose an international game in box lacrosse.

 Other international tournaments have been played.
 Annually, the European Lacrosse Federation holds the Aleš Hřebeský Memorial tournament in Prague.
 This is the largest European box lacrosse tournament.
 In 2002 and 2004, the Heritage Cup was played between the United States and Canada featuring mostly players that were members of NLL teams.

+The North American Invitational is an annual tournament played in New York State featuring international teams.
+The 2026 Traditions Cup was the inaugural running of a new invitational tournament run by the NAI.
+Club24Heat, from the Kahnawà:ke Reserve, won the men's division.
+Israel won the women's division, and the Snake Island Muskies won the junior competition.